RohitKushvaha01/soraX/README.md

 ```

 Because `main` is based on upstream with only a few local commits, this is usually a clean
 fast-forward.
-A conflict can only appear in a file that both you and upstream changed — resolve it by
+A conflict can only appear in a file that both you and upstream changed, resolve it by
 keeping your patch's intent, commit the merge, and push:

 ```bash